Review

 Does Floyd Offer Free Fabric Swatches?

-Floyd: Durability & Quality
+Durability & Quality Rating: 88%

 Durability is a major factor when it comes to purchasing a couch, especially when you’re ordering online.
 So do Floyd couches hold up over time?
 Truth be told, they could be better.

-Floyd’s Quality of Materials
+Floyd’s Quality of Materials:

 • Fabrics look chic and modern, but there are no double rub counts listed, which is always concerning.
 These types of fabrics, while gorgeous, might also lead to more visible wear and tear (for example, exposed basket weaves that can pull apart or be easily clawed-at by cats).